Skip to main content

 • Octopus GraphQL API → for developers who want to access raw forecast data.

-How to Sign Up for Greener Nights
+How to sign up for Greener Nights and who’s eligible

 Joining Greener Nights is simple, but you’ll need to meet a few requirements first:

-• Be on the Intelligent Octopus tariff
+• Be on Intelligent Octopus Go (IOG)

 If you qualify, you can sign up by logging into your Octopus Energy account and visiting the official page here: